-Nicolene Hengen is the Assistant Director for Strategy in the Sociotechnical Systems Research Center (SSRC).
-She is also a part-time Lecturer at the Sloan School of Management, where she is affiliated with the new Healthcare Action Learning Lab.
+Nicolene Hengen is a lecturer in the Sloan School of Management, where she works with Retsef Levi and Janet Wilkinson in the Healthcare Action Learning Lab.

-In SSRC she works with faculty leadership, senior administrators, and external stakeholders on program management, strengthening and diversifying SSRC's research base, widening SSRC’s intellectual community, and communicating research findings.
-From 2010-2013 she served as the managing editor for the international Journal of Enterprise Transformation and represented MIT in the 2012-2013 Susan Vogt Leadership Fellows Program sponsored by The Boston Consortium.
+From 2010-2013, she served as the founding managing editor for the international Journal of Enterprise Transformation, and represented MIT in the 2012-2013 Susan Vogt Leadership Fellows Program sponsored by The Boston Consortium.

 Nicolene holds a BA in government from Smith College and an MSPH in public health science from the Tulane School of Public Health and Tropical Medicine.